 Wed Jun 5 11:17:20 CDT 2013 Structural Pipeline v2.0 Functional Pipeline v2.0 Execution 1

 Improvements in processing pipelines that occur over time may warrant retrospective application of updated pipelines to previous data releases, as we have done with Version 2.
-The HCP will document any such changes associated with modified processing pipelines between versions.
+The HCP will document any such changes in processing pipelines between versions.